daisvke/printf_linux/README.md

   int ft_printf(const char *, ...);
   ```
 * It does not do the buffer management like the real printf.
-* Tt will manage the following conversions: cspdiouxX%.
+* It will manage the following conversions: cspdiouxX%.
 * It will manage any combination of the following flags: '-0.*' and minimum fieldwidth with all conversions.